Where am I in the process?

 - 1 Thai pepper, minced (optional)

-- Increase the temperature to medium heat, and add the seafood.
-Cook for a two to three minutes and add the bell pepper.
-Remove from the heat in a few more minutes, when the seafood is cooked.
+- Increase the temperature to medium heat, and add the seafood and bell pepper.
+Cook for 2-3 minutes, or until the seafood is cooked.
+Remove from heat.

 - Garnish with green onion, basil, and Thai pepper.